Gillibrand reasserts feminist mantle hoping for 2020 bump

 Gillibrand was the first Democratic senator to call for Franken’s resignation in December 2017, amid a series of sexual misconduct allegations.
 She now says her vocal stance hurt her with 2020 donors, pointing to that as a key reason she’s yet to reach the 65,000-donor threshold needed for a spot in the first Democratic presidential debate in Miami later this month.

-Gillibrand says she qualified for the debate stage based on her standing in polls, even though she badly trails perceived front runner Joe Biden and others.
+Gillibrand says she qualified for the debate stage based on her standing in polls, even though she badly trails perceived front-runner Joe Biden and others.

 She further noted Monday night that Franken ultimately decided on his own to resign, but “for many senators, including myself and others in this primary field, that was not too high of a bar to raise our voices and make clear we value women.”

-Other senators now seeking the presidency, like Elizabeth Warren, Cory Booker, Kamala Harris and Bernie Sanders, followed Gillibrand in calling for Franken’s resignation.
+Other senators now seeking the presidency, including Elizabeth Warren, Cory Booker, Kamala Harris and Bernie Sanders, followed Gillibrand in calling for Franken’s resignation.
 Sen. Amy Klobuchar, who represented Minnesota in the Senate along with Franken, condemned his behavior but has said she didn’t publicly call on him to resign because she felt she had a different role “as a colleague.”

+But Gillibrand has faced by far the most questions about it.
+In Iowa, which kicks off the presidential nominating process, Franken was popular and hailed from a neighboring state — and many voters say they’re still angry over what happened to him.

+“I really loved Al, and I think he made a mistake, but I think he was railroaded.
+And I have an issue with that,” said Tanya Burgess, a 43-year-old ice-skating coach from Cedar Rapids, who said Gillibrand was “overly harsh” just to further the #MeToo movement.

+“She needed an example to be made,” Burgess said, “and Al Franken was it.”

-Gillibrand has repeatedly said she doesn’t regret doing so.
-During the Fox News town hall she said “if a few Democratic donors are angry because I stood by the eight women … that’s on them.”
+Gillibrand nonetheless has repeatedly said she has no regrets.
+During the Fox News town hall, she said, “If a few Democratic donors are angry because I stood by the eight women … that’s on them.”

 The Franken fallout comes after Gillibrand flew last month to the Georgia statehouse and rallied with abortion providers and women who had undergone the procedure while promising that, as president, she’d seek to write into law the U.S. Supreme Court’s landmark Roe v.
 Wade ruling.